 The front matter of the template includes a title page, copyright page, quote/dedication page, preface, table of contents and lists of tables and figures.
 Each is populated with example content to get you started and can be removed easily if it is not needed.
 The back matter of the template includes an appendix, bibliography, notation (a.k.a. nomenclature), greek letters example table, glossary and index.
 These can be moved to the front matter or removed easily and are provided as examples if these features are required.

-The text of the template first expertly describes the logic behind the template and then moves on to an overview of the template structure and how it is split into directories and files.
-It goes on to document template options and packages used, then provides examples of all the elements discussed above.
+The chapters in the template first expertly describe the logic and structure of the template, then move on to detailed explanations of each available document element with examples and descriptions for how to use and modify them.
 It’s important to read this information carefully if you are going to write a substantial work using the template, this template is not for LaTeX beginners and requires some LaTeX knowledge to make full use of it.

 The main author of this template is Federico Marotta.
 It was based on the doctoral thesis of Ken Arroyo Ohori and on the Tufte-LaTeX class.
 The template code was modified for LaTeX templates by Vel.
 For the latest development version of this template, or to report an issue, visit the template’s home on GitHub.